photoprism/photoprism-docs/docs/getting-started/updates.md

     to `photoprism/photoprism:preview` in your [`docker-compose.yml`](https://dl.photoprism.app/docker/).
     Then pull the most recent image and restart your instance as shown above.
     There is no preview available for 32-bit operating systems.

+!!! example ""
+    **Back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).**
+    Your continued support helps us provide services like world maps and develop new features.
+Thank you! 💜

 ### Facial Recognition ###